mattermost/mattermost-handbook/operations/operations/company-processes/publishing/publishing-guidelines/voice-tone-and-writing-style-guidelines/documentation-style-guide.md

 We borrow from both AP and Chicago in this instance:

 Spell out numbers when the number is the first word in a sentence or is less than or equal to ten \(i.e. one to nine\), otherwise use figures \(i.e., 10 upwards\).
 Use commas to make long number strings easier to read.

+Avoid
+  3 cows ran for 6 kilometers when they saw 2300097 mosquitoes chasing them.

+Preferred
+  Three cows ran for six kilometers when they saw 2,300,097 mosquitoes chasing them.

 [Helpful overview](https://www.grammarbook.com/numbers/numbers.asp):